epomatti/cmv2-whitelist/README.md

 ###### tags: `metaplex` `whitelist`

-A comprehensive, step-by-step tutorial, for you to launch your whitelist using Candy Machine V2 with SPL Tokens + Gumdrop.
+A comprehensive, step-by-step tutorial, for you to launch your NFT project with whitelist using Candy Machine V2, SPL Tokens, and Gumdrop.

 ```sequence
 Developer->SPL: 1.
 Create/mint token